rust-lang/book/nostarch/chapter12.md

 First, let’s observe how the content printed by `minigrep` is currently being written to standard output, including any error messages we want to write to standard error instead.
-We’ll do that by redirecting the standard output stream to a file while also intentionally causing an error.
+We’ll do that by redirecting the standard output stream to a file while intentionally causing an error.
 We won’t redirect the standard error stream, so any content sent to standard error will continue to display on the screen.

 Command line programs are expected to send error messages to the standard error stream so we can still see error messages on the screen even if we redirect the standard output stream to a file.
 Our program is not currently well-behaved: we’re about to see that it saves the error message output to a file instead!

-The way to demonstrate this behavior is by running the program with `>` and the filename, *output.txt*, that we want to redirect the standard output stream to.
+To demonstrate this behavior, we’ll run the program with `>` and the filename, *output.txt*, that we want to redirect the standard output stream to.
 We won’t pass any arguments, which should cause an error:

 ```
 $ cargo run > output.txt